 Weather

-Weather loads ERA5-style NetCDF files and provides wind-aware ground speeds along a mission’s ground track.
+The AEIC.weather module loads ERA5-style NetCDF files and provides wind-aware ground speeds along a mission’s ground track.

 The dataset is read from disk (no pre-processing required) and must contain:

-• variables: temperature t [K], eastward wind u [m/s], northward wind v [m/s]
+• variables: temperature t [K], eastward wind u [m/s], northward wind v [m/s];

-• coordinates: pressure_level [hPa], latitude, longitude
+• coordinates: pressure_level [hPa], latitude, longitude;

 During a ground-speed query, altitude is converted to a pressure level using a standard-atmosphere approximation, winds are interpolated at the requested longitude/latitude, and those winds are combined with the aircraft heading derived from the ground track (or an override supplied via azimuth).